-The updated sea-level projections from the Intergovernmental Panel on Climate Change Sixth Assessment Report (IPCC AR6) are formed by integrating different projections of the individual processes that cause sea-level change (see section 2b for description of these processes) with a consistent framework (see Fox-Kemper et al., 2021).
-The latest generation of global climate models are used to account for the global-mean thermosteric and ocean dynamic regional sea-level rise, and similar methods are used for assessing vertical land motion contributions as in past IPCC reports.
-The IPCC AR6 incorporates multiple methods of projecting future ice-sheet changes, which are the major sources of future sea level rise and pose the biggest source of uncertainty in projecting the timing and magnitude of future possible rise amounts.
+The updated sea level projections from the Intergovernmental Panel on Climate Change Sixth Assessment Report (IPCC AR6) are formed by integrating different projections of the individual processes that cause sea level change (see section 2b for description of these processes) with a consistent framework (see Fox-Kemper et al., 2021).
+The latest generation of global climate models are used to account for the global-mean thermosteric and ocean dynamic regional sea level rise, and similar methods are used for assessing vertical land motion contributions as in past IPCC reports.
+The IPCC AR6 incorporates multiple methods of projecting future ice sheet changes, which are the major sources of future sea level rise and pose the biggest source of uncertainty in projecting the timing and magnitude of future possible rise amounts.

-These multiple methods for accounting for the future ice sheet contributions, when combined with the other processes causing future sea-level rise, led to a set of five shared socioeconomic pathways (SSP)-based projections that included only physical processes in which there is at least medium confidence in the current scientific understanding, and two additional scenarios (one high emissions and one low emissions) that included ice sheet processes for which there is currently low confidence among scientists.
-Low confidence, as applied to these processes, means limited agreement among scientists and models on if and when they could come into play.
-There is also low confidence in the ability to quantify the sea-level rise that will result once triggered.
-These low confidence processes include (i) earlier-than-projected ice-shelf disintegration in Antarctica; (ii) abrupt, widespread onset of marine ice-sheet instability and/or marine ice-cliff instability in Antarctica; and (iii) faster-than-projected changes in surface-mass balance on Greenland.
-As a result of the low confidence in these processes, the two scenarios in which they appear are considered of unknown likelihood.
+The IPCC AR6 projections used here are based on target warming levels (1.5-5°C) of global surface warming by 2100.
+The projections included only physical processes in which there is at least medium confidence in the current scientific understanding.
+An additional high warming - low confidence scenario was included to characterize the potential effect of low-likelihood, high impact ice sheet processes that cannot be ruled out.
+Low confidence, as applied to these processes, means limited agreement among scientists and models on if, and when, these processes could come into play.
+There is also low confidence in the ability to quantify the sea level rise that will result once triggered.
+These low confidence processes include (i) earlier-than-projected ice-shelf disintegration in Antarctica; (ii) abrupt, widespread onset of marine ice sheet instability and/or marine ice-cliff instability in Antarctica; and (iii) faster-than-projected changes in surface-mass balance on Greenland.
+As a result of the low confidence in these processes, the low confidence scenario is considered of unknown likelihood.

-The sea level projections from the IPCC AR6 for the three tide gauges in Kiribati are shown in Figure 4 across each SSP in 2100.
-The difference in projection across all SSPs is less than 3 cm for the islands of Kiribati.
-As a result, the presentation of projections is collapsed to a single set of values, and only the projections in Tarawa are provided for the rest of this section.
-The projected values and rates of sea level rise are given for both 2050 and 2100 in Table 2.
-In 2050, there is a relatively narrow range across all scenarios, both medium and low confidence.
+The sea level projections from the IPCC AR6 for the three tide gauges in Kiribati are shown in Figure 4, for each warming level scenario in 2100.
+The difference in projected sea level across all three tide gauges in Kiribati, for each scenario, is less than 3 cm.
+As a result, the presentation of projections is collapsed to a single set of values, and only the projections for Tarawa are provided in the rest of this section.

 Figure 4.
-IPCC AR6 Projections in 2100 for three locations across Kiribati, relative to 2005.
+IPCC AR6 Projections in 2100 for three locations across Kiribati showing levels of sea level rise relative to 2005.
 Projections are shown for each AR6 scenario.
-Circle markers indicate the median projection, while the bars represent 17th-83rd the percentile confidence interval.
+Circle markers indicate the median projection, while the bars represent the 17th-83rd percentile confidence interval.

 Table 2.
-Projected values (first two rows), in meters, and rates (last two rows), in mm/year, for different SSP scenarios in 2050 and 2100 for Kiribati, relative to 2005.
+Projected values (first two rows), in meters, and rates (last two rows), in mm/year, for different warming levels in 2050 and 2100 for Tarawa, Kiribati, relative to 2005.
 The 17th-83rd percentile confidence intervals are shown in parentheses for each scenario.
-The first five columns for the SSP scenarios include processes in which scientists have at least medium confidence.
-The two scenarios marked LC refers to scenarios with unknown likelihood that include some processes in which scientists have low confidence.
+The first five columns include processes in which scientists have at least medium confidence.
+The scenario marked LC has unknown likelihood and includes processes in which scientists have low confidence.